Shushishtok/AtS-my-first-mod/Getting Started.md

 The first value will replace `{0}`, which should be `Every 8 new Villagers..`.
 The `8` is defined in the hook, as it listens to the amount of villagers added, so the Source Type should be `SourceType.Hook`.
 The number `8` comes from the amount field of the **hook**, which is provided in the Hook Factory method.
 This means the Text Argument Type should be `TextArgType.Amount`.
 And lastly, we only have one hook, which should be at index 0, so that would be Source Index `0`.

 Similarly, we do the same for the `{1}`, which should be substituted to `gain +1 Global Resolve.`.
 The number `1` comes from the amount field of the **effect** that we produced using the Effect Factory, so this time we need to use `SourceType.HookedEffect`.
-The rest are the same, since this is the first Hooked Effect, so it also gets stored in Source Index `0`.
+For the source index, we use `0` since this is the first Hooked Effect stored in this effect, so it gets stored in Source Index `0`.

 This should set up our regular description.
 But we also want to include preview descriptions, which are shown each time we hover over a perk that we have.
 So let's do that: